dylanpieper/chatalot/README.md

 ### Progress Tracking and Recovery

-Batch processing state and progress is saved to a path to an `.rds` file on the disk and allows you to resume interrupted operations:
+Batch processing state and progress is saved to an `.rds` file on the disk and allows you to resume interrupted operations:

 ``` r
 batch <- chat$batch(prompts, file = "chat.rds")
 batch$progress()
 ```

-If `state_path` is not defined, a temporary file will be created by default.
+If `file` is not defined, a temporary file will be created by default.

 ### Automatic Retry